matiasandina/NATSCI191/Delayed_Gratification.md

 The information is on a spreadsheet

+Other source of information is `delayed-table.csv`.
+Here you will find answers aggregated by group.

 # Exercises

+First, we want to take a look at how people decide, can they wait for a greater reward or not?
+Second we want to do a control, we would expect the groups to take equal decisions, after all they were the same questions.
+Is this the case?

 Let's do some plots!

 ```
+1. Open the spreadsheet
 1. Make 3 piecharts with the answers to the 3 questions
+1. Open "delayed-table.csv"
-1. Make Boxplots showing if belonging to Group 1 or Group 2 influenced the decision
+1. Make 3 lineplots showing if belonging to Group 1 or Group 2 influenced the decision
 ```